UniSwarm/uDevkit-SDK/support/archi/dspic33ak/README.md

 - 5 more MCCP/SCCP modules
 - Internal core is generated from an integrated buck

-> ⚠️ Note: Need additionnal inductor and capacitor for buck (4 pins are dedicated to buck)
+> ⚠️ Note: Need additionnal inductor and capacitor for internal buck (4 pins are dedicated to buck).

 |Compatible devices|Program|Data|Pins|
 |---------|--:|--:|--:|